Onele-Nongindzi/Validate-SA-ID/README.md

   - `git --version`

 ## Setup
+bash

-- 'Clone the repository:git clone https://github.com/your-username/sa-id-validator.git'
+Clone the repository:git clone https://github.com/your-username/sa-id-validator.git
-- cd sa-id-validator
+cd sa-id-validator
 - Verify that Java 21 is your active JDK.
 - The Gradle wrapper (gradlew) is included, so no separate Gradle installation is needed.